Parag Sapre

 Executive Context

-Over time, the gap between what users needed to do and how the system allowed them to do it became a drag on productivity, consistency, and satisfaction.
 I was engaged, working alongside a leading SAP partner, to help modernize this legacy environment through a design-led transformation, without disrupting business continuity.

 Key Challenges

-• Existing workflows and approvals
+• Existing workflows and approval processes had to remain intact

-• SAP Fiori/UI5 architectural constraints
+• SAP Fiori/UI5 architectural standards had to be respected

-• Global rollout implications
+• Global rollout implications needed to be considered from the outset

 The Approach